JoeDuncko/JoeDuncko.com/posts/hackysu-2022.md

 Directed by Ryan Lalchand, the event brought in ~75 local students who submitted 10 projects at the end of the weekend.

-It was the first HackYSU held since [YSU Computer Club]() organization name change
+It was the first HackYSU held since the [YSU Computer Club](https://ysucomputerclub.com/) was created, which consumed the Penguin Hackers, Frost Penguins, and ACM.

 ## My participation

 My participation in HackYSU this year began before the event.

-I spent ~24 hours at the event this year,
+I spent ~24 hours at the event this year, SOMETHING SOMETHING

 I also gave two talks.